yadavgopi31/mysql/Readme.md

 ## Sponsors

-The following companies have supported this project financially, allowing me to spend more time on it (ordered by time of contribution):
+The following companies have supported this project financially, allowing me to spend more time on it (ordered by time of contribution):dfdddsf

 * [Transloadit](http://transloadit.com) (my startup, we do file uploading &
   video encoding as a service, check it out)